guilhermehas/guilhermehas.github.io/agda-posts/concurrency-language.lagda.md

        Finished N
 ```

-An expression is finished when it is a value or when there is no more gas
+A command is finished when it is a value or when there is no more gas
 available to calculate it.
 In Agda, every computation must terminate.
 So it is impossible to have
 an infinite loop.
-So when an expression takes so much time
+So when a command takes so much time
 to finish, it runs out of gas and there is no result.

 The evaluation finishes when there is proof of multi-step for the value